 The results of this trial show that weight gain isn’t an inevitable consequence of quitting and, in fact, it is possible – with weight-management support – to slim down at the same time.

 If you’d like our support to help you lose weight while stopping smoking, a warm welcome awaits you in your local Slimming World group.
-We’re also currently running our best-ever Countdown offer – with a free recipe book and six weeks for the price of five.
-Contact your local Consultant to find out more and book your place in group.
+Contact your local Consultant to find out more.
 Together, we can do it!

 *The Referral to Slimming World in UK Stop Smoking Services (SWISSS) versus stop smoking support alone on body weight in quitters trial was led by Professor Deborah Lycett from Coventry University’s Centre for Intelligent Healthcare and published in BMJ Open.